 Length of Practicum - Hours Requirements

 All students in the two-year MPH program are required to do a minimum of 280 hours (8-10 full-time weeks) in a public health setting.
-Students in the Accelerated MPH program may do fewer hours for their practicum (~140 hours).
+Students in the Accelerated MPH program just complete 140 hours (4-5 full-time weeks).
 The student can combine experiences gained at more than one practicum site to complete the required minimum of hours.
 Although the timing of the practicum is flexible, the practicum is most frequently completed during the summer after the first year of coursework.
 It can be completed on a part- or full-time basis prior to graduation.
-(Students in the global certificate do a practicum of approximately six months in an international setting.)
+Students in the Global Health Certificate do a practicum of approximately six months in an international setting.

-Useful resources including the practicum calendar and practicum opportunities for completion of the nonglobal epidemiology student practicum can be found on the student’s Courseworks listing under the Practicum Tutorial in Epidemiology.
+Useful resources such as the practicum calendar and practicum opportunities for completion of the nonglobal epidemiology student practicum can be found on the student’s Courseworks listing under the Practicum Tutorial in Epidemiology.

 - Secure a practicum, obtain human subjects clearance if needed

-- Student practicum completion form (October 15 third semester or after completing the practicum)
+- Student practicum completion form (mid-October, third semester)

 Prior to beginning a practicum, it is the student’s responsibility to complete a Scope of Work (SOW).
-While the Office of Field Practice maintains centralized forms for recording the students SOW, approval of the SOW occurs at the departmental level.
-Student resources to support the activities below can be found under Practicum Tutorial in Epidemiology in the first semester Courseworks listing for each incoming student in the nonglobal EPI MPH program.
+While the Office of Field Practice maintains the SOW database, approval of the SOW occurs at the departmental level.

-Upon their arrival at school in the first semester, all epidemiology students except those in the global certificate program complete certifications:
+Upon their arrival at school in the first semester, all epidemiology students except those in the Global Health Certificate complete certifications:

 - Collaborative Institutional Training Initiative (CITI) for Human Subjects; and